george-bobby/pulsemesh-api/README.md

-# PulseMesh API - Isolated Client/Server Architecture
+# PulseMesh API

-A comprehensive API monitoring system with **completely isolated** client and server environments.
-The client is a modern React frontend, and the server is a robust Hono.js backend, both running independently with their own Convex database functions.
+A comprehensive API monitoring system with isolated client and server environments.
+The client is a modern React frontend, and the server is a robust Hono.js backend, both sharing the same Convex database for real-time synchronization.

 ## 🏗️ Architecture Overview